Stargate Atlantis: Seasons 4–5

 In the fifth season, Richard Woolsey replaces Carter as the leader of the expedition.
 Teyla, who was held captive by Michael, gives birth to Torren John and escapes with her team, before they are able to cripple Michael.
 Eventually, he invades Atlantis with a commandeered Puddle Jumper to take Torren and destroy Atlantis but, thanks to the efforts of Sheppard, Teyla, and McKay, Michael is finally killed.
 The season also introduces a group of rogue Asgard, who unlike their Ida counterparts, actually experiment on humans to prolong their lives, and steal a device known as "The Attero device" to destroy the Wraith, though the side effect is that any Stargate activated after the device has been turned on will explode.
 The device is eventually destroyed.
 With the Attero device, Michael and the Hoffan drug, the Wraith have become weakened, and are no longer the power of the galaxy they once were; this gives the humans of the Pegasus galaxy freedom enough to establish a coalition.
 McKay falls in love with Keller, who eventually reciprocates his feelings, and they become romantically involved.
 In the season finale (also the series finale), "Enemy at the Gate", Todd the Wraith alerts Atlantis to the fact that an underling wraith possesses a Hive Ship powered by a ZPM.
 In the process of trying to retrieve the ZPM and disable the Hive, the Daedalus is crippled, and the hive suddenly jumps away without destroying the Daedalus.
 The Atlantis team discovers the reason for this was a communication sent from an alternate reality giving away Earth's location.
 The Hive disables both the battleships Sun Tzu and the Apollo en route to Earth.
-With a full set of ZPMs turned over by Todd, the expedition takes the city itself to defend Earth.
+With a full set of ZPMs turned over by Todd, the expedition takes Atlantis using an experimental Wormhole Drive, to defend Earth.
 The Hive ship is then destroyed in the subsequent battle and Atlantis lands in the Pacific Ocean near the Golden Gate Bridge in San Francisco.